Built by a pharmacist who needed this and couldn't find it.

 It covers paths like PBM and managed care, MSL and medical affairs, medical writing, pharmacy informatics, ambulatory care, VA pharmacy, independent consulting, telepharmacy, and hybrid plans that combine reduced hours with bridge income for pharmacists who aren't ready to fully leave but need relief now.

 Some pharmacists need a full career change.
 Some need a remote option.
 Some need to reduce hours while they build toward something else.
-Some just need to leave the specific situation that's wearing them down, not pharmacy itself.
+Some are considering an adjacent move within pharmacy.
+And some just need to leave the specific situation that's wearing them down, not pharmacy itself.

 RxExit helps you figure out which one applies to you.